LucaCanali/sparkMeasure/README.md

 **Additional info on Task Metrics:**

-* class TaskInfoRecorderListener extends SparkListener > collects metrics at the end of each Task
+* class TaskInfoRecorderListener extends SparkListener
+   * Collects metrics at the end of each Task
+   * This is the main engine to collect metrics.
+Metrics are collected in a ListBuffer of case class TaskVals
 * case class TaskVals -> used to collect and store "flatten" TaskMetric info collected by the Listener.
 Metrics are collected per task and include:executor run time,  CPU time, scheduler delay, shuffle read and write time, serialization and deserialization time, HDFS I/O metrics, etc read and write time, serializa and deserialization time, HDFS I/O metrics, etc
-* case class TaskMetrics(sparkSession: SparkSession -> instantiate this class to start measuring Task metrics
+* case class TaskMetrics(sparkSession: SparkSession
+   * Helper class to help in collecting and storing performance metrics.
+It provides wrapper methods to add the listener to the Spark Context (ListenerBus) and other other methods for analysis.
+When you instantiate this class you start collecting task-level metrics data.
+   * def begin() and def end() methods -> use them at mark beginning and end of data collection if you plan to use printReport()
+   * def printReport(): Unit -> prints a report of the metrics in "TaskStageMetrics" between the timestamps: beginSnapshot and endSnapshot
    * def createTaskMetricsDF(nameTempView: String = "PerfTaskMetrics"): DataFrame ->  converts the ListBuffer with stage
      metrics into a DataFrame and creates a temporary view, useful for data analytics
+   * def runAndMeasure[T](f: => T): T -> a handy extension to do 3 actions: runs the Spark workload, measure its metrics and print the report.
+You can see this as an extension of spark.time() command
    * def saveData(df: DataFrame, fileName: String, fileFormat: String = "json") -> helper method to save metrics data collected in a DataFrame for later analysis/plotting